jgarties/NYC-Cyclist-Casualties/README.md

 ![combo chart showing the number and rate of cyclists killed, 2014-2017](https://github.com/jgarties/NYC-Cyclist-Casualties/blob/main/screenshots/cyclists_killed_combo_chart.png?raw=true "Number and Rate of Cyclists Killed")

-## Map Cyclist Casualties Before and After the Pandemic
+## Heatmapping Cyclist Casualties Before and After the Pandemic
 So far, we have seen an increase in the rate of cyclists killed and injured since 2020.
 This suggests that something about the change in travel patterns since the pandemic has caused a higher rate of cyclist casualties.
 Did these new travel patters affect _where_ crashes injured and killed cyclists?
 We can use heatmapping to find out.

-We will create two heatmaps of crashes that killed and injured cyclists: one from 2017-2019, and one from 2022-2024.
+Returning to the full unsummarized dataset, we will create two heatmaps of crashes that killed and injured cyclists: one from 2017-2019, and one from 2022-2024.
 I selected these timeframes because they each provide three years of data to represent "pre-pandemc" and "post-pandemic" crashes.
 I omit the years 2020 and 2021 because they represent the greatest periods of pandemic disruption, while 2022 onward best represents the post-pandemic "new normal."

 Heatmap for 2017-2019:
 ```python